 How can I make my ficus grow faster?

-Why are my ficus tree leaves yellowing?
+Why are the leaves on my ficus tree turning yellow?

-How to prune a ficus?
+How do you prune a ficus tree?

 - Cut close to the node without cutting into it.

 - Leave at least one node for new growth on that stem/branch.

 - To eliminate a branch, cut it back to just before the trunk/limb and do not leave any nodes.

 When should I repot my ficus tree?

 Repot your ficus tree in springtime, if possible.

 If you can wait until spring to replant your plant, leave the plant in its current pot until then.
 Most ficus varieties thrive best if you repot them about once a year.
 Indoor ficus trees are generally more adaptable to repotting, even if the season isn’t ideal.